Tripadvisor turns off reviews for Russia, Ukraine attractions

-Leading travel websites have shut off reviews for attractions across Russia after being flooded with bogus reviews, protesting the war in Ukraine.
+Leading travel websites have shut off reviews for attractions across Russia and Belarus after being flooded with bogus reviews, protesting the war in Ukraine.

-Tripadvisor, the world's largest travel website, has placed a notification on some pages notifying users why the comments pages have been disabled:
+Tripadvisor, the world's largest travel website, has placed a notification on some pages telling users that comments have been disabled:

 "Due to a recent event that has attracted media attention and has caused an influx of review submissions that do not describe a first-hand experience," reads the notice.